Democrats sue Trump, Russia and Wikileaks

 Documents filed in court allege that the campaign "gleefully accepted Russia's help" to win the election.

-President Donald Trump has repeatedly denied colluding with Russia and called the allegations a "witch hunt".
+President Donald Trump has repeatedly denied collusion, and Russia has also denied the allegations.

+The Trump campaign said the lawsuit was without merit and would be dismissed.

+"This frivolous lawsuit is a last-ditch effort to substantiate the baseless Russian collusion allegations by a nearly-bankrupt Democratic Party still trying to counter the will of the people in the 2016 presidential election," a statement from the Donald J Trump for President campaign said.

 US intelligence agencies previously concluded Moscow had tried to sway the election in Mr Trump's favour.

-The BBC's Nick Bryant in Washington says the lawsuit by the DNC is seen as a publicity stunt by many there.
-Even if a judge allows it to continue, he says, it may not unveil anything that is not already being examined in other investigations.
+The BBC's Nick Bryant in Washington says the lawsuit by the DNC is seen as a publicity stunt by many there, as it may not unveil anything that is not already being examined in other investigations - but could keep the matter in the public eye.

-The lawsuit, filed in a federal court in Manhattan, names senior Trump aides including his son-in-law Jared Kushner and former campaign chairman Paul Manafort as defendants, as well as the Wikileaks founder, Julian Assange.
+The lawsuit, filed in a federal court in Manhattan, names senior Trump aides including his son-in-law Jared Kushner, strategist Roger Stone and former campaign chairman Paul Manafort as defendants, as well as the Wikileaks founder, Julian Assange.

+Democratic National Committee chairman Tom Perez said in a statement that the alleged hacking was "an act of unprecedented treachery" and "an all-out assault on our democracy".

+The Washington Post reports that foreign nations usually have immunity from US lawsuits, but Democrats argue the rule should not apply in this case because Russia trespassed on private party servers.

 In May 2016 the first reports emerged of hackers targeting the Democratic Party.
 Over the next two months, the reports suggested US intelligence agencies had traced the breaches back to Russian hackers.